fieldtrip/website/development/realtime/scratchpad.md

 A PUT_HDR reinitializes the buffer, similar to a FLUSH_HDR, FLUSH_DAT.
 Should be documented.

-What is referred to as the "header" in the fieldtrip buffer can be thought of as all the fixed meta data.
+What is referred to as the "header" in the FieldTrip buffer can be thought of as all the fixed meta data.
 What is referred to as "events" in the fieldtrip buffer is can be thought of as time-varying meta-data.
 What remains is the data, which is the representation of a physical property that was measured (or